 Research has shown that regular exercise benefits people with Parkinson's disease.
 Exercise can reduce symptoms and improve mobility, posture, balance and gait.
 The Ohio State University Wexner Medical Center provides a variety of activity choices for people with Parkinson's disease.

-Fall 2020 LiveWell with Parkinson’s Fitness Classes
+Fall and Winter 2020 LiveWell with Parkinson’s Fitness Classes

 *For participants: These programs may contain advanced or difficult movements, which could cause inability to maintain balance and falling that could result in injury.
 Follow all warnings and instructions provided by the fitness instructor.
 If you experience any pain or difficulty breathing during the program, stop and consult a physician.
 The program does not constitute professional medical advice, diagnosis, or treatment.
 The Ohio State University claims no responsibility to any person or entity for any liability, loss or injury caused directly or indirectly as a result of the use, application, or interpretation of the content provided during this program.